ekobsd/msexcel/README.md

 ## About the Course

-This is a practical, non-material course designed for Excel 365 training.
+This is a practical, non-theoretical course designed for Excel 365 training.
 It comes with 3 simple philosophies:

-- Start as small as possible, then go long expanding your horizons.
+- Start small, then go long expanding your horizons.
 - Action first: Try, fail, fail more, learn.
 - search only what you need, forget the rest of the complex theory.

 ## Fun Fact

 There are 1000 pages of Excel book on the shelf, but we never opened it.
 With Excel, knowing 10% allows most to do 90% of our needs.

-## Problem-solving framework
+## Problem-solving framework, for student notes.

 Pick a real-world problem, and try to solve it!